oroinc/documentation/commerce/user_guide/taxes/tax_jurisdictions/create.rst

 #.
 Click **Save** on the top right of the page.

-The new Tax Jurisdiction is created.
+The new tax jurisdiction is created.

 .. stop